andrewmcodes-archive/gitscrewed.me/command_list.md

-git log --oneline          # shorthand for --pretty=oneline --abbrev-commit together git log --oneline -N --author andrewmcodes --before "Thu Mar 1 2018" git shortlog               # groups commits by user, howing just the subject line for concision
+git log --oneline          # shorthand for --pretty=oneline --abbrev-commit together git log --oneline -N --author andrewmcodes --before "Thu Mar 1 2018" git shortlog               # groups commits by user, howing just the subject line for concision git log --stat branch1 --not branch2 # show what is in one branch and not the other git log --graph --all
 ```

 ## Revert